-- → Accept liquidated damages requirements for Failure to Meet Minimum In-Service Equipment/Supply Requirements described in IV.W.16.a.(1)-(3) by execution of Exhibit A-3(a). - → Accept liquidate damages requirement for Failure to Provide On-Scene Time described in IV.W.16.b. by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Response described in IV.W.16.c. by execution of Exhibit A-3(a). - → Agree to report Failure to Response described in IV.W.16.c. and as required by the Contract by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Enter the Approved "Short Version" ePCR described in IV.W.16.d. by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Provide Timely Reports described in IV.W.16.e. by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Meet Response Time Requirements by DZ and Sub-zones described in IV.W.16.f.(1)-(3) by execution of Exhibit A-3(a). - → Acknowledge that payment of liquidated damages does not relieve the Contractor of responsibility for compliance with requirement described in IV.W.16.a.-f. by execution of Exhibit A-3(a). - g.
-Additional Damages Provisions If the EMS Agency determines a breach has occurred that is not addressed in response time reporting requirements above, the EMS Director may require Contractor to submit a corrective action plan upon notice.
-If the breach is not corrected within the time frame approved by the EMS Director, Contractor may be subject to additional liquidated damages or a finding of material breach.
+- → Accept liquidated damages requirements for Failure to Meet Minimum In-Service Equipment/Supply Requirements described in IV.W.16.a.(1)-(3) by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Provide On-Scene Time described in IV.W.16.b by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Respond described in IV.W.16.c by execution of Exhibit A-3(a). - → Agree to report Failure to Respond described in IV.W.16.c and as required by the Contract by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Enter the Approved "Short Version" ePCR described in IV.W.16.d by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Provide Timely Reports described in IV.W.16.e by execution of Exhibit A-3(a). - → Accept liquidated damages requirement for Failure to Meet Response Time Requirements by Measurement Category described in IV.W.16.f.(1)-(3) by execution of Exhibit A-3(a). - → Acknowledge that payment of liquidated damages shall occur within thirty (30) days of receipt of invoice from County and does not relieve the Contractor of responsibility for compliance with requirement described in IV.W.16.a.-f by execution of Exhibit A-3(a). - g.
+Additional Damages Provisions If the EMS Agency determines a performance breach has occurred that is not addressed in the requirements above, the EMS Director may require Contractor to submit a corrective action plan upon notice.
+If the breach is not corrected within the time frame approved by the EMS Director, Contractor may be subject to additional liquidated damages or a finding of Material Breach.